Black snake in the blue tank

 The lifespan

-Corn snakes usually have a lifetime of 6 to 8 years in the wild, although they can survive much longer in captivity.
+The corn snake life expectancy is 6 to 8 years in the wild, although they can survive much longer in captivity.
 Although they typically live for 10–15 years, they may easily stay for up to 20 years with the correct food and habitat.

 Breeding of corn snakes

-Before the eggs hatch, we must nurture them for around 60 days at 84 degrees Fahrenheit.
+On the other hand, before the eggs hatch, we must nurture them for around 60 days at 84 degrees Fahrenheit.
 Although producing these snakes is quite simple, hatchling care and incubation are complex tasks that are better left to knowledgeable breeders.

 Black corn snake shedding